 a hard-hit ball -- even if it is hit on the ground -- is

 hard to make a play on because it's moving fast.

 Mike Epstein & Rotational Hitting

-Rotational Hitting and is the person who popularized the term.
+Rotational Hitting and who popularized the term.

 As a result, when you talk about Rotational Hitting with people, in many cases

 what is going to come to mind -- both good and bad -- is how Mike Epstein teaches hitting.

 Rotational Hitting and when people grill me about Rotational

 Hitting FAQ, they are generally reacting to, and

 criticizing, how Mike Epstein teaches Rotational Hitting.